Exclusion in the Workplace: The Silent Culture Killer No One Talks About (But Everyone Feels)

 - Culture: Exclusionary behaviors damage efforts to build an inclusive workplace and create lasting cracks in workplace culture.

-66% of employees experiencing incivility felt their managers could have done more to prevent it, highlighting the important role of leadership in nurturing inclusion.
+66% of employees experiencing incivility felt their managers could have done more to prevent it, highlighting the important role of leadership in promoting inclusion.

 On Business